Our Christian vision

-At Christ Church, Denshaw, we have a responsibility to help pupils and staff establish and maintain a healthy lifestyle.
+As a school we have a responsibility to help pupils and staff establish and maintain a healthy lifestyle.
 Regular physical activity is one of the most important ways people can maintain and improve their physical health, mental health and overall well-being.
 It is important that pupils are given opportunities to participate in a range of enjoyable physical activities at an early age so they are more likely to continue being physically active throughout the rest of their lives.
-The planned use of the PE and Sport’s funding will be extremely effective in improving and sustaining high quality PE and sports provision.
+The planned use of the PE and Sport’s funding is extremely effective in improving and sustaining high quality PE and sports provision.
 Through this provision, it is vital to ensure our children are given the opportunities to become conscientious, caring citizens.

 Physical activity is defined as ‘any force exerted by skeletal muscle that results in energy expenditure above resting level’ and includes ‘the full range of human movement, from competitive sport and exercise to active hobbies, walking and cycling or activities of daily living’.